 The courses below are recommendations for your first year and can be taken in any sequence to suit your interests and/or schedule.
-Make sure to review the General Education section of this document in addition to this major information.
+Make sure to review the General Education section of this document in addition to this major information to learn more about how to complete the General Education requirements of your degree.
 Please use the list of approved General Education courses to assist with course selection for General Education requirements.

-- HIST 1000 level - HIST 1100 Introduction to History - General Education Requirement, Foundation, Cluster 4 (GNED 1401 is recommended) - General Education Requirement, Foundation (Cluster 1, 2, or 3) - Elective or General Education Requirement, Tier 2
+- HIST 1000 level\ - HIST 1100 Introduction to History - General Education Requirement, Foundation, Cluster 4 (GNED 1401 is recommended) - General Education Requirement, Foundation (Cluster 1, 2, or 3) - Elective or General Education Requirement, Tier 2

-- " HIST 1000 level - " HIST 1000 level or HIST 1100 Introduction to History (if not already completed) - " General Education Requirement, Foundation (Cluster 1, 2, or 3) - " General Education Requirement, Foundation (Cluster 1, 2, or 3) - " Elective or General Education Requirement, Tier 2
+- HIST 1000 level\ - HIST 1000 level\ or HIST 1100 Introduction to History (if not already completed) - General Education Requirement, Foundation (Cluster 1, 2, or 3) - General Education Requirement, Foundation (Cluster 1, 2, or 3) - Elective or General Education Requirement, Tier 2

-Choices for HIST 1000-level core courses: HIST 1101, HIST 1103, HIST 1105, HIST 1111, HIST 1117, HIST 1119, HIST 1131, HIST 1133, HIST 1201
+\Choices for HIST 1000-level core courses: HIST 1101, HIST 1103, HIST 1105, HIST 1111, HIST 1117, HIST 1119, HIST 1131, HIST 1133, HIST 1201

 Note: 2000 level (or higher) courses should not be attempted in the first fall semester of the program unless you have prior university experience.
-Prerequisites may be required.